 In order to sell beverages covered by the Recycling Regulations, distributors must register with the Government of the Northwest Territories (GNWT) are required to remit to a surcharge (consisting of a refundable deposit and a handling fee established in Schedule 1) in respect of each container entered into the market.
 Those fees are paid into the “Environment Fund.”8 The environmental fund then pays for the recycling of the materials returned.

 Consumers return their beverage containers to licensed depots to receive their refunds.
+The BCP has a network of community depots that report to three regional processing centers which are located in Yellowknife, Hay River and Inuvik.
+The depots are operated by businesses, schools, community governments, and individuals.
 Depot operators deliver the empty containers to assigned processing centers.
-In addition to the handling fee, which pays for the transportation of the materials, depot operators and processing centres also receive the amounts established in Schedule 2.
+In addition to the handling fee, which pays for the transportation of the materials, depot operators and processing centers also receive the amounts established in Schedule 2.
 Materials returned are then sent to either Alberta or Vancouver.

 The GNWT pays the processing centre operator.
 The payment includes the amount paid to the depot operator plus the handling fee for the processing centre operator.
 The GNWT pays to transport all containers from depots to processing centres.
 The GNWT also pays to transport refillable glass beer bottles from processing centres to Edmonton.
 Processing centre operators pay all other transport costs.
 The processing centre operator also pays the depot operator the refund and the depot’s handling fee for each beverage container.